zac-k/phase-ret-dl/README.md

 How to initialise the weights and biases. `'identity'` is sufficient for most purposes in the present context.
 Other options are `'random'`, `'randomised identity'`, `'ones'`, and `'zeros'`.

+### 'Specify Parameters'

+This is not fully implemented yet.
+It will enable adding parameters used during training as an additional element of the training input vectors, which will allow training under a wider variety of conditions, with the input pamameters also specified during testing.
+The first parameter implemented here will be `'Defocus'`.

 ## <a name="simulation-parameters"></a>simulation_parameters

 ### 'Pre-remove Offset'